sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 ### `git vibe path <name>`

-Print the filesystem path for a vibe worktree.
+Print the filesystem path for a vibe.

 ```sh
 git vibe path 42